Overview of Enterprise Value vs. Equity Value

 In this guide, we outline the difference between the enterprise value of a business and the equity value of a business.
-Simply put, the enterprise value is the entire value of the business, without giving consideration to its capital structure.
+Simply put, the enterprise value is the entire value of the business, without giving consideration to its capital structure, and equity value is the total value of a business that is attributable to the shareholders.
 Learn all about Enterprise Value vs Equity Value.

 To learn more, watch our video explanation below: